joinemm/homepage/content/nixos-hetzner-cloud.md

 }
 ```

-For the networking, I've found using DHCP to be sufficient.
+For networking, I've found using DHCP to be sufficient.
 The `net.ifnames=0` kernel parameter makes the network interfaces use more familiar names (`eth0`).

 ```nix
 networking.useDHCP = true;